GustavFluur/PP1_Business-Website/docs/README.md

 - Many organizations are communicating and using social media channels in their communication with their audience.

-- Each platform represents different way of business communication and speaks to the audience differently.
-AAs well as the purpose is as mentioned to create each page differently and be eye-catching for the user.
+- Each platform represents a diverse way of business communication and speaks to the audience differently.
+As well as the purpose is as mentioned to create each page differently and be eye-catching for the user.

 ![Social Media 2](/docs/images/footer-big.png)
 ![Social Media 3](/docs/images/footer-contact.png)

 # Services logo

- - The background image remains the same - expect for the brand name.
-What it does it give sense of new characteristic to the design.
+ - The background image remains the same - except for the brand name.
+What it does is give a sense of new characteristics to the design.

- - It provides the user a new way of navigation and familiarity by knowing that you are on the same website as previous page represented.
+ - It provides the user a new way of navigation and familiarity by knowing that you are on the same website as the previous page represented.

 ![Services-logo](/docs/images/services-logo.png)

 # Services

-- Services are being detailedly described what they are and how it can be offered for the client's business.
-It's the most vital page due to what it says it does for potential business owner and it as well says what the organization's purpose.
+- Services are being detailed described what they are and how they can be offered for the client's business.
+It's the most vital page due to what it says it does for potential business owners and it as well says the organization's purpose.

-- They utterly outlined and clear for target audience to rapidly understand what it can do for them as mentioned but also to stand out for people to read on the mobile devices easily.
+- They are utterly outlined and clear for the target audience to rapidly understand what it can do for them as mentioned but also to stand out for people to read on mobile devices easily.

 ![Services](/docs/images/services.png)